-The installation of the end of treatment bell was the idea of Hull and East Yorkshire Hospitals NHS Trust Therapy Radiographer, Lydia Dearing.
+The installation of the end of treatment bell was the idea of Hull University Teaching Hospitals NHS Trust Therapy Radiographer, Lydia Dearing.
 She says:

 “We’ve had a lot of interest in the bell, a lot of people have asked if they can ring it, and we often see our radiographers come to support the patients they have treated when it’s time for them to ring the bell.

 “Patients can sometimes suffer side effects as a result of treatment, such as sore skin or loss of appetite, so for those who are going through a bit of a tough time, it can give hope or help to remind them that there is an end in sight.

 “We’ve had loved ones bring in their families and balloons when it’s been time to ring the bell to make it a real celebration, and we’ve had groups of patients who have made friends during the course of their treatment all come in to support each other when they ring the bell.

 “It’s not for everyone, but for many, and in particular those whose treatment has lasted a long time and maybe included surgery or chemotherapy, it signifies a significant milestone and what will hopefully be the start of their recovery.”